 Are you Ready?

-With tropical weather swirling in the Atlantic Ocean and Gulf of Mexico, it’s time to review your plan in case a big storm heads this way.
+With tropical weather swirling in the Atlantic Ocean, Caribbean Sea, and Gulf of Mexico, it’s time to review your plan in case a big storm heads this way.

 Hurricanes are most likely to occur from mid-August through mid-September, with the season peaking on Sept.
 10. Officially, the season runs from June 1 through Nov.
 30.